antlerhead/Bookmarkmanager/README.txt

 User story 1:

-When user enters website they want to see a list of bookmarks
+When user enters website they want to see a list of bookmarks.

 DB instructions: